Skip to content

 The poem — attributed to Homer and traditionally dated to the 8th century BCE — does not begin at Troy.
 It begins in year twenty, near the end.
 Odysseus has lost every ship and every man.
 He has spent roughly seven years captive on the island of the goddess Calypso (Books 5 and 7), presumed dead.
 Back on Ithaca, more than a hundred suitors have occupied his house (Book 16 counts them), eating his herds and pressuring his wife Penelope to declare him dead and remarry.
 His son Telemachus, an infant when he left, is now a young man who has never known his father.

-Butler's public-domain translation opens: "Tell me, O Muse, of that ingenious hero who travelled far and wide after he had sacked the famous town of Troy."
+Butler's translation opens: "Tell me, O Muse, of that ingenious hero who travelled far and wide after he had sacked the famous town of Troy."
 Ingenious is the key word.
 The poem announces from its first line that this hero wins by mind, not muscle.

 Five characters to know